-Clock Hours/Credit Hours PL100......60/6

-This subject introduces the student to basic proofreading tools necessary in the legal, medical, and business fields.
-Students will learn four proofreading techniques as well as the proofreaders' marks.
-Upon completion, students will be able to identify errors in content, grammar and usage mechanics, omissions, transpositions, and spelling.
+Clock Hours/Credit Hours paternity, seperation, child custody, child support, PL100......60/6 PROOFREADING FOR PROFESSIONALS domestic violence, and other family law issues.
+This subject introduces the student to basic proof-(Prerequisite: None) Not required by students selecting Medical Terminology (MA140). reading tools necessary in the legal, medical, and business fields.
+Students will learn four proofread-CR13060/6 ing techniques as well as the proofreaders' marks.
+INTRODUCTION TO LAW AND Upon completion, students will be able to identify errors in content, grammar and usage mechanics, LEGAL TERMINOLOGY This subject provides the student with an underomissions, transpositions, and spelling.
 Students will be able to correct errors of this kind in any type of document.

-PL102.....60/6

-COMPUTER SPREADSHEET

-This course prepares the student to work with computer spreadsheet software in a career setting or for personal use.
-The student will process, manipulate, and represent numeric data using spreadsheet software.
-This course also includes basic principles of accounting.

-PL104......60/3

-INTRODUCTION TO COMPUTERS

-AND WORD PROCESSING I

-This subject introduces the student to basic computer operations.
-The student will learn how to create, format, edit, save, print, and manage documents using word processing software (Microsoft Word).
-(Prerequisite: None)

-MA140......60/6 MEDICAL TERMINOLOGY

-This course covers the pronunciation, spelling, and usage of medical terms and abbreviations.
-Topics include building medical terms using word roots, suffixes, prefixes, and combining forms.
-Emphasis is placed on medical abbreviations, definitions, pronunciation, and spelling of terms.
-Upon successful completion of this course, students will be able to use medical terms and abbreviations and pronounce medical terminology.
+(Prerequisite: None) PL102......60/6 COMPUTER SPREADSHEET This course prepares the student to work with computer spreadsheet software in a career setting or for legal terminology.
+(Prerequisite: None) personal use.
+The student will process, manipulate, and represent numeric data using spreadsheet soft-PL200......60/4 ware.
+This course also includes basic principles of LEGAL DOCUMENT PREPARATION accounting.
+This subject introduces the student to the prepa-(Prerequisite: None) PL104......60/3 INTRODUCTION TO COMPUTERS AND WORD PROCESSING I least 40 wpm proficient.)
+This subject introduces the student to basic com-(Prerequisite: None) puter operations.
+The student will learn how to create, format, edit, save, print, and manage documents PL20360/3 using word processing software (Microsoft Word).
+BASIC KEYBOARDING (Prerequisite: None) MA14060/6 MEDICAL TERMINOLOGY Objective: 50wpm This course covers the pronunciation, spelling, and usage of medical terms and abbreviations.
+Topics (Prerequisite: None) include building medical terms using word roots, suffixes, prefixes, and combining forms.
+Emphasis LEGAL RESEARCH is placed on medical abbreviations, definitions, pronunciation, and spelling of terms.
+Upon successful completion of this course, students will be able to Westlaw, and other legal research techniques. use medical terms and abbreviations and pronounce medical terminology.

+FAMILY LAW

+selecting Family Law (PL107).

+This subject introduces the student to the basics of family law issues.
+Upon completion of this subject, students will be familiar with applicable rules and laws and be able to prepare documents pertaining to marriage, divorce, adoption, prenuptial agreements, standing of civil law, criminal law, state and federal court systems, and the discovery process.
+It also provides an understanding of trial and appellate processes as they relate to the judicial system and introduces the student to the legislative process and various administrative agencies.
+This subject also provides the student with an understanding of basic ration of legal documents such as wills, briefs, interrogatories, and other legal documents.
+(Paralegal students who type less than 40 wpm will be required to attend typing classes until they are at

-(Prerequisite: None) Not required by students selecting Family Law (PL107).
+(Prerequisite: None) Not required by students